-And with the plethora of DNA tests for dogs on the market, the answers are just a few clicks away.
-However, some may argue -what’s the point?
+With the plethora of DNA tests for dogs on the market, the answers are just a few clicks away.
+However, all dog DNA testing kits are not created equal.
+Some may even argue -what’s the point?

-So in this post, I’ll provide you with some insight into the tremendous value that DNA tests for dogs can offer you as a dog parent.
-I will also share with you what’s one of the best DNA tests for dogs out there on the market today.
+In this post, I’ll provide you with some insight into the tremendous value that DNA tests for dogs can offer you as a dog parent.
+And in addition to the benefits, I’ll share some insight into Embark DNA Testing Kits.
+Embark is one of, if not the best, DNA testing kit for dogs on the market today.

 The only thing worse than knowing your dog is not feeling well is not knowing why they’re not feeling well.
 And when it comes to our dogs experiencing diarrhea, it can become challenging when we’re unable to rule out the usual suspects for the source of illness.

-Failing to thoroughly assess your fitness for dog parenting often results in your regretting the decision to get the dog, your lack of providing quality care, and finally, the relinquishing of your dog to a dog shelter, or worse, a friend or family member.
+Failing to assess your fitness and ability to commit to dog parenting often results in your regretting the decision, your possible neglect of the dog, and finally, the relinquishing of the dog to a shelter, or worse, to a friend or family member.